Morris Hospital, YMCA team up for senior tech, safety program

-Morris Hospital and the Morris Community YMCA are offering a free “Technology Safety for Seniors” program from 11:30 a.m.-12:30 p.m on Tuesday, Aug.
-20 at the Morris Community YMCA, 320 Wauponsee St. in downtown Morris.
+Morris Hospital and the Morris Community YMCA are offering a free “Technology Safety for Seniors” program from 11:30 a.m. to 12:30 p.m.
+Tuesday, Aug.
+20, at the Morris Community YMCA, 320 Wauponsee St., in downtown Morris.

 The program is open to the community as part of the Morris Community YMCA and Morris Hospital’s Healthy Happens Here health and wellness seminar series.

-To register for the free program, call the Morris Community YMCA at 815-513-8080, or go to www.jolietymca.org and enter “Technology Safety for Seniors” in the search bar.
+To register for the free program, call the Morris Community YMCA at 815-513-8080, or visit www.jolietymca.org and enter “Technology Safety for Seniors” in the search bar.